Yahya Ayyash: Aftermath

+Legacy

-Veneration in Palestinian societyThe Militant, an international communist newsweekly, reported that "100,000 Palestinians... attended the funeral".
+The Militant, a newsweekly associated with the Socialist Workers Party (United States), reported that "100,000 Palestinians... attended the funeral".
 Yasser Arafat, president of the Palestinian National Authority (PA), offered his condolences to Hamas leaders.
 In a speech soon after the death, Arafat praised Ayyash as a martyr and blamed Israel for his assassination.

 In April 2010, Israel's Channel 10 reported that the Palestinian Authority named a street in Ramallah after Ayyash.
 The future presidential compound of the PA is being built on the street.
 Only a few weeks earlier, a square in Ramallah was named after the Palestinian militant Dalal Mughrabi who directed the 1978 Coastal Road massacre.
 PA sources said the PA did not intend to name the street after Ayyash.
 The Ramallah Municipality stated that the street name had been chosen at the end of the 1990s shortly after Ayyash's death.

 In response, Israel, the United States and Canada condemned the Palestinian Authority.
 The Israeli Prime Minister's Office called it an "outrageous glorification of terrorism by the Palestinian Authority" while a U.S. State Department spokesperson stated "we also strongly condemn the glorification of terrorists.
 Honoring terrorists who have murdered innocent civilians either by official statements or by the dedication of public places hurts peace efforts and must end."

 The PA had previously named streets in Jenin and Beit Lahia as well as square in Jericho in honor of Ayyash.